TelegramBots/Telegram.Bot/docs/wikis/tests/sys-integ-tests.md

-# Integration Tests
+# Systems Integration Tests

-Integration tests are meant to test the project with real data from Telegram.
+Systems Integration tests are meant to test the project with real data from Telegram.
 They are semi-automated tests and tester(s) need to interact with bot for some cases during the test execution.
 Tests could be used as a playground for exploring Bot API methods.

 ## Sample Test Diagnostics Output